MontpellierRessourcesImagerie/ij-macro-programming-workshop/docs/Readme.md

 Have fun!

+# Next session

+The next in-person session will be the 18.05-20.05.
+The deadline for submission is Friday, May 6, 2022 at ateliers-technologiques@biocampus.cnrs.fr

-Further macro programming resources (third party):
+# Further macro programming resources (third party):

 - [Introduction to	ImageJ	Macro](https://indico.mpi-cbg.de/event/39/attachments/50/79/IA_Course_IJ_Macro_2017_booklet.pdf)
 - [Introduction_into_Macro_Programming](https://imagej.net/Introduction_into_Macro_Programming)